 October 5, 2017

-Large Ocean Nations take lead on sustainable Blue Growth in oceans
+Large Ocean Nations take lead on sustainable Blue Growth

 The oceans have been at the top of the international political agenda in 2017 with more and more people seeing that we need a new paradigm for how we safeguard our oceans.
 Having just returned from the first Large Ocean Nations Forum in Malta, I can safely say that one of building blocks of this new paradigm is international collaboration for sustainable Blue Growth.